-Other required materials: You will need a working scientific calculator for class sessions, assignments, and exams.
+Other required materials: You will need graph papers, a working scientific calculator for class sessions, assignments, and exams.

 Course Description: This algebra-based course is the second part of the two-semester introductory physics sequence.
-During the spring term, this course introduces fundamental principles covering topics in electricity, magnetism, geometric and physical optics, special relativity, and modern and quantum physics.
+This course introduces fundamental principles covering topics in electricity, magnetism, geometric and physical optics, special relativity, and modern and quantum physics.